 Again, CEPH views health education as an integral component of public health.
 We have a long history of considering health education as a public health discipline.

 We are very excited and encouraged by the high level of interest from potential SBP site visitors.
-However, because of the structured procedural timelines accreditation requires, we will not need any site visitors until late 2015.
+However, at this time we are not actively recruiting SBP site visitors.

-If you do not see your question answered here, or would like to suggest a question for this page, please email Samantha Dickenson at email@example.com for further assistance.
+If you do not see your question answered here, or would like to suggest a question for this page, please email Deja Jennings at email@example.com for further assistance.